kukaiN/Discrete_math/README.md

 after multiplying all of the above, we get  (2^n)  * (LL^2 choose n-2) * (1/2 * n^2)  *  ( O(n * log n) * LL^1.5 (log n))

+# breaking the tolerance
+we can skip 1 point
+minimize 2points
+ignore cases with no intersection

 ## Algorithm explanation: